Tom Ravenscroft: Career

 After the closure of 4Radio in 2007, Ravenscroft was commissioned by Five Culture, a partnership of Channel Five and Arts Council England, to narrate four episodes in Channel 5's My Music strand devoted to folk musicians Seth Lakeman, Kate Rusby, Eliza Carthy and Athena.

 In June 2010, having previously appeared as a fill-in presenter for absent hosts including Tom Robinson, Ravenscroft took over the Friday night slot on BBC Radio 6 Music vacated by musician Bruce Dickinson.
 Paul Rodgers, then 6 Music's editor at the BBC, greeted Ravenscroft's appointment, describing him as "a great young broadcaster with all the knowledge, passion and articulacy that you might expect from someone of his lineage".
 Ravenscroft joined the station during a threat of closure, but an audience surge, alongside a campaign website hosted by the British Phonographic Industry, ultimately secured its survival.
 Since 2014 Ravenscroft has also hosted a weekly midnight slot as part of the nightly 6 Music Recommends show, which features new music edited by several of the station's DJs.

 In 2011, Ravenscroft introduced the inaugural "John Peel Lecture" given by Pete Townshend.
 He also became presenter for Channel 4's Abbey Road Debuts series featuring hotly tipped new acts performing at the fabled London studios.

 In September 2013, Ravenscroft curated a week-long series of new music events, In the Court of Tom Ravenscroft, at the MAC centre in Belfast.
 In October 2017, Ravenscroft DJed alongside Underworld's Rick Smith at a preshow event for an Underworld concert in the Passage of the Rijksmuseum in Amsterdam.

+In May 2025 he announced that he would be leaving BBC 6 Music at the end of the month.
+He now presents a weekly show on Rinse FM.

 Personal life

-Ravenscroft is the son of BBC Radio 1 disc jockey John Robert Parker Ravenscroft, better known as John Peel, and his wife Sheila Gilhooly.
-He is married to Australian fashion designer Louise Markey and they have two children.
+Ravenscroft is the son of BBC Radio 1 disc jockey John Peel and his wife Sheila Gilhooly.